-During the first part of the procedure, you will be injected with a substance called a radioisotope.
+During the first part of your bone scan, you’ll be given an injection of a substance called a radioisotope.
+This substance is used to help make it easier for your doctor to see differences in your bones.
 It contains a small amount of a radioactive material.
-This material will not harm you and you will not need to limit your contact with other people.
-Over the next 2 to 3 hours, the radiation will accumulate in your bones.
+This material will not harm you and you won’t need to limit your contact with other people.

-In the second part of the procedure, a special camera called a gamma camera will be used to take pictures of your body.
+In the second part of your bone scan, a special camera, called a gamma camera, will be used to take pictures of the inside of your body.
 While the scan itself is painless, you will need to lie on the scan table for 30 to 45 minutes.
-If you are unable to lie flat for this long or think you will have pain, please talk with the Nuclear Medicine staff at the beginning of your appointment.
+If you think you will be uncomfortable lying in 1 position for a long time, talk with your doctor before your appointment.

-If you are an inpatient, an escort team member will take you to the Nuclear Medicine department.
+- If you’re an inpatient, an escort team member will take you to the Nuclear Medicine department.

-A Nuclear Medicine doctor or nurse will review your medical history with you and inject the radioisotope into a vein.
+Your doctor or nurse will review your medical history with you and inject the radioisotope into a vein in your arm.

 Waiting period after the injection

-- About 3 hours after the injection, you will return to Nuclear Medicine for the bone scan.
-If you are an outpatient, tell the receptionist that you have come back for the second part of the bone scan procedure.
+About 3 hours after your injection, you will return to Nuclear Medicine for your bone scan.
+If you’re an outpatient, tell the receptionist that you have come back for the second part of the bone scan procedure.
 You will need to empty your bladder at this time.

-- A Nuclear Medicine technologist will help you on the scanner table.
+A Nuclear Medicine technologist will help you on the scanning table.
 You will lie flat on your back for 30 to 45 minutes.
-Please tell your technologist if you have pain in a specific area.
+Let your technologist know if you’re feeling any pain.

-- After the scan is finished, you will be asked to return to the waiting area until your scan is processed.
-Your technologist will tell you when you can leave.
+- When your bone scan is finished, you will return to the waiting area.
+Your technologist will let you know when you can leave.